Normal Ranges for an IQ

 Calculation in Relation to 100

-The Stanford-Binet test and scale was developed in the early 20th century to evaluate children's intelligence.
-A Stanford-Binet test measures five qualities of intelligence: knowledge, fluid reasoning, quantitative reasoning, visual-spatial processing and working memory.
 In the Stanford-Binet scale, levels of intelligence are defined by their distance from 100.
-Average intelligence is defined between 90 and 110 points, with 80 to 89 being defined as "dullness" and 110 to 120 as "superior intelligence."
-A genius level score on the Stanford-Binet scale is over 140, while scores under 70 indicate mental retardation.
+Average intelligence is defined between IQ test scores of 90 and 110 points, with the standard deviation of 80 to 89 being defined as "dullness" and high IQ score ranges of 110 to 120 as "superior intelligence."
+A genius-level score on the Stanford-Binet scale is over 140, while scores under 70 indicate mental retardation.